-In order to share images from within Lightroom, of course you need to select the image or images that you actually want to share.
-And there are a variety of ways that you might actually navigate to the particular photos that you'd like to select from, but even after having navigated to a particular folder location, for example, you may need to select individual images in order to select them for sharing.
-So, for example, in this case I may have gone to one of my catalog options, such as the Quick Collection, or I might've gone to a particular folder, or a specific collection that I've created for some purpose.
-In this case, I'm simply browsing a folder full of images.
-I could then utilize the various filter options, for example, above the film strip over at the far right, you'll find a set of controls for filtering images based on basic criteria.
-I could also press the Backslash key in order to bring up the library filter.
+- [Voiceover] In order to share images from within Lightroom, of course you need to select the image or images that you actually want to share.
+And there are a variety of ways that you might actually navigate to the particular photos that you'd like to select from.
+But even after having navigated to a particular folder location for example, you may need to select individual images in order to select them for sharing.
+So for example in this case I may have gone to one of my catalog options such as the quick collection or I might of gone to a particular folder.

+Or a specific collection that I've created for some purpose.
+In this case, I'm simply browsing a folder full of images, I can then utilize the various filter options, for example, above the film strip over up the far right.
+You'll find a set of controls for filtering images based on basic criteria.
+I could also press the backslash key in order to bring up the library filter.
 And then I could filter my images by a wide variety of criteria.
-In this case, though, I'm simply going to select among the available images on the film strip.
+In this case though, I'm simply going to select among the available images on the film strip.

-In other words, I've already located the particular images that I want to share, and now I simply want to select the specific images that I'm going to share however I intend to actually share them.
+In other words, I've already located the particular images that I want to share.
+And now I simply want to select the specific images that I'm going to share, however I intend to actually share them.
 The process of selecting one or more images within Lightroom is essentially the same as you may already be familiar with in terms of selecting files within your operating system.
-For example, if I click on a thumbnail on the film strip that will select that particular image.
-If I want to select multiple images in sequence, I can start by click the first image in that sequence.
+For example, if I click on a thumbnail on a filmstrip, that will select that particular image.
+If I want to select multiple images in sequence, I can start by clicking ht first image in that sequence.